vjarai/jarai.patterns.cpp/structural/bridge/_ReadMe.md

 # Bridge

-The Bridge pattern decouples an abstraction from its implementation, so that the two can vary independently.
+The Bridge pattern decouples an abstraction from its implementation, so that the two can autoy independently.

 Frequency of use: medium-low